 As content marketing continues to grow in importance in today’s digital marketing landscape, more and more accredited institutions are offering in-depth courses and material that can make you a better content marketer.
 Many are offered online and can be done on your own time, while others require regular or one-time attendance at the school.
-Either way, these courses offer some of the best instructors in content marketing and are sure to help you become a better writer and marketer, no matter your industry or campaign you are creating.
+Either way, these courses offer some of the best instructors and training in content marketing and are sure to help you become a better writer and marketer, no matter your industry or the campaign you are creating.

 Northwestern University, Medill School of Journalism

 This renowned institution offers both free courses and a certificate track.
 Northwestern’s Medill School of Journalism is a prestigious institution when it comes to content and media, so earning a certification or just completing a course from this university would definitely be impressive and useful.

 Northwestern currently hosts its Content Strategy for Professionals certificate program on Coursera.
 All the courses can be taken (aka “audited”) for free, but to receive grades and take tests, it costs $50/month for the courses.
 In most cases, it may cost additional tuition to receive an actual certificate from Northwestern.